 If you’ve ever lamented that Kim Kardashian West just doesn’t receive enough recognition for her efforts at promoting her own and other brands, we have exciting news for you.
 Women’s Wear Daily reports that the Council of Fashion Designers of America (CFDA) announced last week that Kim will be the recipient of its first ever “Influencer Award” at the CFDA Fashion Awards on June 4.… More

-Welcome to Retro-Grade, another new series from Foley Hoag’s Advertising and Marketing Law blog.
-Here we take a trip down memory lane, looking at classic American ads from days gone by and examining issues that might arise if those ads were run today.
+Welcome to another installment of Retro-Grade, where we take a trip down memory lane, looking at classic ads from days of yore and examining issues that might arise if those ads were run today.
 As the name of the series implies, we give each ad a grade.
-We are not at liberty to disclose the details of our proprietary grading scheme,… More
+We are not at liberty to disclose the details of our proprietary grading scheme, but, suffice it to say, it is neither rigorous nor scientific.… More

 This week, May 3 and 4, the Food and Drug Law Institute (FDLI) holds its Annual Conference in Washington, DC.
 FDLI (I have heard insiders pronounce it “fiddly,” but I refuse to do so) covers all aspects of law and policy affecting food and drugs, including Food and Drug Administration (FDA) enforcement, intellectual property, state and local regulation, and the latest technological developments.
 This year’s conference,… More

 When you tell consumers that your product is made in the United States, you are not just giving them the manufacturing location.
 You are invoking their national pride, their concern about their country’s place in the world, and their anxieties about their own jobs.
 It’s a powerful marketing toolbox.
 Perhaps for that reason, some advertisers loudly tout their products as “Made in USA” even when it’s not true.